nate-adkins/nate-adkins.github.io/_projects/urc.md

 {% include gallery id="slam"%}

-Testing of the autonomy system included integrating and tested multiple LiDARs such as the Livox Mid-360 and the Unitree L1, integrating and testing SLAM implementations such as [FAST-LIO](https://github.com/hku-mars/FAST_LIO), and tuning the local planner performance, finding an optimal balance between intrepidity and reliability.
+Testing of the autonomy system included integrating and testing multiple LiDARs such as the Livox Mid-360 and the Unitree L1, integrating and testing SLAM implementations such as [FAST-LIO](https://github.com/hku-mars/FAST_LIO), and tuning the local planner performance, finding an optimal balance between intrepidity and reliability.

 ### Custom YOLO Model